warestack/terraform-gcp-compute-instance/README.md

 This is a sample Terraform configuration for creating a compute instance and its VPC network and firewall rules in GCP.
-This is the minimum configuration to demonstrate the Continuous Deployment pipeline of any Web application (e.g. [flask-app](https://github.com/warestack/gcp-continious-deployment)) on GCP compute instances using Docker and GitHub workflows.
+This is the minimum configuration to demonstrate the Continuous Deployment pipeline of any Web application (e.g. this [flask-app](https://github.com/warestack/gcp-continious-deployment)) on GCP compute instances using Docker and GitHub workflows.

 ## Prerequisites

-* Gcloud CLI
+- Gcloud CLI
-* Kubectl
+- Kubectl

 ### Config Gcloud CLI